AttoWeb/attoweb.org/content/themes.md

 https://github.com/markdowncss

 ## Markdown-Styles
-[Mikito Takada](https://github.com/mixu) has created a command line tool called [markdown-styles](http://mixu.net/markdown-styles/) that includes a number of prebuilt styles and utilities to add features and create your own.
+[Mikito Takada](https://github.com/mixu) has created a static site generator andcommand line tool called [markdown-styles](http://mixu.net/markdown-styles/) that includes a number of prebuilt styles and utilities to add features and create your own.